wp-plugins/windowpress/readme.txt

 = Does WindowPress work on multisite? =

 Yes, however WindowPress currently can only handle one website admin at a time.
-So as a network administrator, you will have to open WindowPress for each website you want to manage.
-Also keep in mind that WindowPress doesn't run on network admin.
+So as a network administrator, you will have to open WindowPress for each website you want to manage (by accessing their admin areas and clicking on WindowPress).
+Also keep in mind that WindowPress doesn't run on multisite Network Admin.

 == Screenshots ==